Politics. I guess it's the same everywhere."

 - The Watcher's Council.
 By the time of Angel, even Wesley shrugs off their violent demise without much grief.

 - In Fray, whatever remnants of the Council that survived to the 23rd century have been reduced to a few insane zealots.

-- The Time Lords in classic Doctor Who were depicted as this in "The Deadly Assassin", although later stories veered more towards Deadly Decadent Court.
+- The Time Lords in the classic series are depicted as this in "The Deadly Assassin", although later stories veered more towards Decadent Court.
 According to The Writer's Tale, Russell T Davies made the Doctor the Last of His Kind in the revival because the other Time Lords tended to "spout bollocks" and not much else.

 - Babylon 5:

 - The Grey Council slides into this every once in a while.
 The Minbari end up actually disbanding it for this reason, although this causes its own problems.